LKotlinska/wine-dine/README.md

-# Uncork & Fork - Let the Wine Choose Dinner
+# Wine&Dine - Let the Wine Choose Dinner
 Uncork & Fork is a web application that reverses the traditional food–wine pairing process.
 Instead of selecting a wine to match a dish, the user begins by choosing a wine, and the application provides carefully matched recipe suggestions based on real pairing guidelines and API data.

 The result is a simple, intuitive tool where the wine takes the lead and dinner follows naturally.